IntelliJ IDEA 2025.3 Help

 However, in previous IntelliJ IDEA versions, shared project indexes were OS-specific.
 Refer to the documentation that corresponds to your IDE version by using the version switcher in the top-left corner of this page.

-Before incorporating shared project indexes into your infrastructure, you can evaluate how much time they can save on indexing by running the command-line tool.
+Before incorporating shared project indexes into your infrastructure, you can evaluate how much time they can save on project analysis by running the command-line tool.

-If you are satisfied with the results, you can keep using shared indexes from the command line.
+If you are satisfied with the results, you can keep using shared indexes.
 In more complex scenarios, you can customize sample scripts from the IntelliJ Shared Indexes Tool Example repository.
+For example, you can use a JSON configuration file to disable xz compression or use gzip compression when generating shared indexes.

-Before using shared project indexes in your workflow, you can see how much time they are able to save you.
-During evaluation, the tool will generate some files in the directory that you have specified.
+Before using shared project indexes in your workflow, you can check how much time they can save you.
+During the evaluation, the tool will generate some files in the directory that you have specified.

 1. Download the latest version of the command-line tool and unzip the archive.